 Overlooking the gardens is the majestic Cascade Mountain, creating a perfect backdrop for those wishing to capture some of their best pictures of Banff.
 Surrounded by a postcard-perfect landscape, you'll find yourself questioning if it's all too good to be true!

-Dating back to 1934, Cascade Gardens, formally known as Cascades of Time Gardens, is a beloved and significant cultural landmark in Canada.
+Dating back to 1934, Cascade Gardens, formally known as Cascades of Time Garden, is a beloved and significant cultural landmark in Canada.

 Walking in through the main gate, we first see this impressive, authoritative brick building.
 Designed by Harold C. Beckett and completed in 1937, it is Parks Canada's first formal administration building.
 Standing as a testament to the growth and evolution of Banff National Park, it continues to be a symbol of cultural heritage for the Canadian National Park system.